Grey Cup: Creation and early years (1909–1921)

 The Earl Grey donated the Grey Cup in 1909.

 While the Stanley Cup was created in 1893 as the Canadian amateur hockey championship, professional teams were openly competing for the trophy by 1907.
 Albert Grey, 4th Earl Grey, the Governor General of Canada, planned to donate a new trophy to serve as the senior amateur championship; however, Sir Montague Allan donated the Allan Cup before he could finalize his plans.
 Grey instead offered an award for the Canadian amateur rugby football championship beginning in 1909.
 He initially failed to follow through on his offer; the trophy was not ordered until two weeks prior to the first championship game.

 The first Grey Cup game was held on December 4, 1909, between two Toronto clubs: the University of Toronto Varsity Blues defeated the Parkdale Canoe Club 26–6 before 3,800 fans.
 The trophy was not ready for presentation following the game, and the Varsity Blues did not receive it until March 1910.
 They retained the trophy in the following two years, defeating the Hamilton Tigers in 1910 and the Toronto Argonauts in 1911.
 The University of Toronto failed to reach the 1912 Grey Cup, which was won by the Hamilton Alerts over the Argonauts.
 The Varsity Blues refused to hand over the trophy on the belief they could keep it until they were defeated in a title game.
 They kept the trophy until 1914 when they were defeated by the Argonauts, who made the trophy available to subsequent champions.

 Canada's participation in World War I resulted in the cancellation of the championship from 1916 to 1918, during which time the Cup was forgotten.
-Montreal Gazette writer Bob Dunn claimed that the trophy was later rediscovered as "one of the family heirlooms" of an employee of the Toronto trust company where it had been sent for storage.
+The Montreal Gazette claimed that the trophy was later rediscovered as "one of the family heirlooms" of an employee of the Toronto trust company where it had been sent for storage.
 The Grey Cup game was also cancelled in 1919 due to a lack of interest from the Interprovincial Rugby Football Union (IRFU) and the intercollegiate unions, along with rules conflicts between the Canadian Rugby Union (CRU) and the western union; Canada was still struggling in its recovery from the Spanish flu epidemic that occurred during the last months of World War I. Competition finally resumed in 1920 with the 8th Grey Cup game, won 16–3 by the Varsity Blues over the Argonauts.
 It was the University of Toronto's fourth, and final, championship.